FAQ's About Anesthesia Safety

 But if you’re nervous about anesthesia, however, you’re not alone.
 The idea of being “put to sleep” can be scary.
 The truth?
 Today anesthesia is safer than ever when administered by a qualified professional.
 Drugs and protocols have come a long way in just the last 20 years—serious complications are extremely rare.

 What do you do at Granite Bay Cosmetic Surgery to ensure my safety?

 - We perform surgery at our private, on-site operating suite, which is accredited by the American Association for the Accreditation of Ambulatory Surgical Facilities (AAAASF).
 This provides a comfortable, safe setting free from the distractions you may encounter at a hospital.

-- Dr. Clark always works with a board certified physician anesthesiologist and team of highly trained support staff for cases using general anesthesia.
-This allows her to concentrate on your surgery while ensuring that your health is being constantly monitored by a qualified professional.
+- GBCS doctors always work with a board certified physician anesthesiologist and team of highly trained support staff for cases using general anesthesia.
+This allows them to concentrate on your surgery while ensuring that your health is being constantly monitored by a qualified professional.

 - Our operating suites are fully equipped to make a swift response in an emergency.

-- Dr. Clark and our staff communicate regularly and thoroughly with our anesthesiology team to ensure everyone is aware of your medical history and any special considerations.
+- Our doctors and staff communicate regularly and thoroughly with our anesthesiology team to ensure everyone is aware of your medical history and any special considerations.

 What happens while I’m under anesthesia?

 - Before beginning the process, your physician anesthesiologist will greet you and go over your medical history.

 - Next, you will be given an intravenous sedative to help you relax before you enter the operating room.